 Having an extra layer of hover-enabled textual or visual information can drastically improve the user’s ability to scan and evaluate list items.

-During usability testing extra hover information helped the subjects spend less time pogo-sticking which in turn became more time spent on relevant product pages, which consequently lead to a higher rate of product finding success.
-Alas, our benchmark reveals that only 6% of e-commerce sites display extra textual information on hover, and only 18% show additional images on hover.
+During usability testing extra hover information helped the users spend less time pogo-sticking which in turn became more time spent on relevant product pages, which consequently lead to a higher rate of product finding success.
+However, our benchmark reveals that only 3% of e-commerce sites display extra textual information on hover, and 28% show additional images on hover.

 Secondary hover information can be particularly helpful for:

-- Visually-driven products – Consider showing both a “cut out” thumbnail and a “use context” image as this allow users both the direct visual comparison and the aesthetically richer experience.
-(Caution: be consistent in which image type is displayed by default).
+- Visually driven products — Consider showing both a “cut out” thumbnail and a “use context” image as this allows users both the direct visual comparison and the aesthetically richer experience.
+(Caution: be consistent in which image type is displayed by default.)

 - Spec-driven products — Additional textual product information can be displayed to provide further details about the hovered item.
 This will typically be product specs not already in the default display, such as product features, materials, and dimensions, whereas basic information such as brand, product type, and price, should typically already be in default list item view.